 David and Bethsheba Tapestries 'La ressemblement des chevaliers', about 1525, RMN-Grand Palais (Musée de la Renaissance, Château d'Ecouen) / Gérard Blot

-Henry VIII's tonlet armour as it would have appeared at the Field of Cloth of Gold.
+Henry VIII's tonlet armour how it might have appeared at the Field of Cloth of Gold.

 Not only did the tonlet armour look magnificent, but also it moved smoothly and easily, allowing Henry to show off his martial skills to best effect.